zhongzebin/An-image-processing-app/README.md

 2. zooming

-    When the App user drags the "缩放" bar, function on_horizontalSlider_valueChanged(self) in ui_connect.py activate
+    When the App user drags the "缩放" bar, function on_horizontalSlider_valueChanged(self) in ui_connect.py activates

     It will also call function reshape(self) in image_processing.py